 3. Improve the ticket collection process

 Do you have trouble collecting and reconciling all the tickets to a job?
-Are your drivers and sub-contractors slow to turn in the tickets so that you end up delaying the sending of invoices?
+Are your drivers and sub-contractors slow to turn in the tickets so that your invoices are delayed?
 If you had a streamlined system that links the tickets to the order and requires the tickets to be entered at the point of generation, you would get the following advantages:

 When this ticket collection is tied to your dispatching system, it is much easier to know when a job has been completed.
 Think of how much work is involved for the dispatcher when there are 20 trucks on an order and 40,000 tons are needed to complete the job.
-How do you keep up with this in real time if you don’t have your ticketing system with actual values integrated with your dispatching system?
+How do you keep up with this in real-time if you don’t have a ticketing system integrated with your dispatching system?

 If the ticketing system is tied to the dispatching system and the drivers enter the tickets upon loading, the dispatcher will know exactly when the correct amount has been loaded.
 This prevents your coming up short or ending up with trucks loaded with product you can’t deliver.